 How do people become carers?

 People become carers in different ways.
-Sometimes it happens gradually - helping out more and more as a person’s health and independence get worse over time.
+Sometimes it happens gradually - helping out more and more as a person’s health and independence gets worse over time.
 It may also happen suddenly - after a health crisis (like a stroke or heart attack) or an accident.

 It's not uncommon for carers to feel that they don’t really have a choice.
 Even in large families the responsibility of providing care is often left to one person rather than being shared.